EthBuilders/social-recovery-wallets/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See [https://github.com/EthBuilders/social-recovery-wallets/blob/main/LICENSE] for more information.
+See [license] for more information.